TokynBlast/pyTGM/README.md

 # pyTGM (Python Terminal Game Maker)

 >[!NOTE]
-> There was an accidental deltion of the original pyTGM library.
-This is a changed version of the newest version I had on hand.
+> There was an accidental deletion of the original pyTGM library.
+This is an updated version of the newest version I had on hand.
 >
 >This note will be deleted in the next version.